duskvirkus/useful/README.md

 # Useful List

-A list of things I've found useful also basically a notepad to keep track of links.
+An incompleate list of things I've found useful also basically a notepad to keep track of links.

 ## C++